shazi57/bowlingJudge/README.md

 ```bash
 localhost:8080
 ```
-Simply rerender the page by refreshing the page.
+Start a new game by refreshing the page